deadlyvipers/dojo_rules/introduction.md

 Hello everyone!
 Excited to be here!
-My favorite Code School path is Git Real.
+My favorite Code School path is Ruby.